NikolaiRadke/NikolaiRadke/README.md

 ### And other stuff!

 * **TinyRTOS**
-  Multitasking for 8.bit AVR MCUs (Arduino, ATtiny, etc.)
+  Multitasking for 8 bit AVR MCUs (Arduino, ATtiny, etc.)
 * **LibreAssist**
   A LibreOffice Extension with REAL agentic writing!
 * **AI.duino**